noispe/esphome_extras/components/mq9_circut/README.md

+# Theory of operation:

 > **Warning:** I would not consider this to be something to bet your life on.
-I was annoyed by the unhelpful datasheet and after wamdering aroud the internet came up with this.
+I was annoyed by the unhelpful datasheet and after wandering aroud the internet came up with this.

-# Theory of operation:

 The MQ-9 sensor is a "burn off" sensor.
 So there aretwo periods for measurement.
 One where the heater is on and one off.
 This is achived with a simple circut.